rodrigoprimo/social-connect/readme.txt

 For a quick fix and for more information see this [forum topic](http://wordpress.org/support/topic/social-connect-does-not-work-at-all?replies=7#post-2029255).

 If you don't have White Label CMS installed, please double check your settings then post a question in the [Support Forums](http://wordpress.org/tags/social-connect?forum_id=10#postform).

+= Social Connect and Better WP Security plugin =

+If you have Better WP Security plugin enable you must disable "Prevent long URL strings" option otherwise Social Connect won't work properly.

 == Screenshots ==